mengdaxing/mengdaxing.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently a master's student at NCUT, majoring in computer science.
+I am currently a master's student at North China University of Technology, majoring in computer science.
 My research interests include deep learning, spatio-temporal big data analysis, smart grid technologies, and data pre-processing.
 These topics reflect my passion for exploring the intersection of computer science and real-world applications, with a focus on developing practical solutions for complex problems.